-Polman: Chewing the Clinton Foundation nothingburger
+Polman: The Clinton Foundation nothingburger

 The mainstream media has a tough time "balancing" the coverage of a presidential campaign where one candidate is temperamentally suited for the Oval Office and the other candidate belongs in a middle school locker room, snapping wet towels.

 But in the service of "balance," the media is trying its best nonetheless.
 This week, for instance, The Associated Press has targeted the Clinton Foundation — isn't everyone? — looking for the ever-elusive smoking gun, the incontrovertible evidence that Hillary turned the State Department into a "pay for play" playground for the fat cats who pumped money into her family's charitable group.

 People who think the mainstream press is "in the tank" for Hillary should check out the AP's social media drumbeat.
 When the story was posted on Tuesday afternoon, it was accompanied by two promotional items that were designed to rivet our eyeballs: